 Action of the day: Walk in the divine presence.

-«‘What will this child be?’.
-For they understood that the hand of the Lord was with him»
+“‘What, then, will this child be?’
+For surely the hand of the Lord was with him”

 Fr.
 Miquel MASATS i Roca

-Today, in the first reading we read: «Now I am sending my messenger ahead of me to clear the way» (Mal 3:1).
-Malachi's prophecy is fulfilled by John the Baptist.
+Today, in the first reading we read: “Now I am sending my messenger he will prepare the way before me” (Mal 3:1).
+John the Baptist fulfills Malachi’s prophecy.
 He is one of the main characters in the liturgy of Advent.
 He invites us to prepare ourselves with prayer and penance for the arrival of the Lord.
-As the collect of today's Mass says: «Your Son's birth is near; may the love of He who is the Word made flesh who became man in the Virgin's womb to live among men, welcome us».
+As the collect of today's Mass says: “Your Son's birth is near; may the love of He who is the Word made flesh who became man in the Virgin's womb to live among men, welcome us”.

 The Precursor's birth speaks of the proximity of Christmas.
 The Lord is at hand!: let's get ourselves ready!
-When asked who he was by the priests who had come from Jerusalem, he said: «I am the voice crying out in the wilderness: Make straight the way of the Lord» (Jn 1:23).
+When asked who he was by the priests who had come from Jerusalem, he said: “I am ‘the voice of one crying out in the desert, Make straight the way of the Lord.’”
+(Jn 1:23).

-«Look, I stand at the door and knock.
-If you hear my call and open the door, I will come in to you and have supper with you, and you with me» (Rev 3:20), we read in the Communion antiphone.
+“Behold, I stand at the door and knock.
+If anyone hears my voice and opens the door, [then] I will enter his house and dine with him, and he with me” (Rev 3:20), we read in the Communion antiphone.
 It is necessary to examine ourselves to see how we are preparing ourselves to receive Jesus this Christmas: God, more than anything, wants to be born in our hearts.